vvvvvvivi/witch/README.md

 # witch

+Being f̸am̨oús is optional.

-Minimal Twitch chatbot that fights ad bots.
+Witch is a minimal Twitch bot that fights ad bots.

 # Setup